Green Party Mayoral candidate Jenny Jones has come up with a nine-point plan for dealing with present and future London flooding.

 Call for moratorium on nuclear expansion, particularly as their coastal locations are vulnerable to unpredictable and ongoing extreme weather events that could compromise and overwhelm back up plans.
 A London Mayor should be concerned about what is going on down the road at Dungeness.

 In conclusion, the time for complacency is over.
 It’s time for our leaders to take responsibility and know that they will be held accountable for their failures, because those failures will be catastrophic for us, and for the future needs or our children and grandchildren.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.